 Call and schedule a free case review with an attorney at Green & Ritchie, PLLC, at 360-450-2434.

-Although field sobriety tests were developed by the National Highway Traffic Safety Administration (NHTSA) to give police officers ways to look for and determine intoxication, in actuality, studies have shown that these types of tests are not a conclusive indicator of impairment.
+In real life, FSTs work a bit differently.
+Police officers must undergo extensive training to perform these seemingly simple examinations in an exacting yet fair manner that is both actually indicative of a driver's level of intoxication and will garner probable cause for an arrest.
+Not all officers are as skilled at administering the tests, though, and the potential for abuse is high.
+Although field sobriety tests were developed by the National Highway Traffic Safety Administration (NHTSA) to give police officers ways to look for and determine intoxication, studies have shown that these types of tests are not a conclusive indicator of impairment.

-At Green & Ritchie, we know how to effectively challenge how these tests were administered and their results.
-For comprehensive DUI defense representation, by former prosecutors, contact us today by calling us at 360-450-2434 to learn more during a meeting at our Vancouver, Washington law firm.
+At Green & Ritchie, PLLC, we know how to effectively challenge how these tests were administered and their results.
+For comprehensive DUI defense representation by former prosecutors, contact us today by calling us at 360-450-2434 to learn more during a meeting at our Vancouver, Washington, law firm.

 We know that a DUI arrest or conviction can wreak havoc on your life.
 It can affect your reputation and can risk future opportunities.
 We also know that you want representation that knows all the details regarding how these tests are performed, the latest studies about them and the litigation proving their ineffectiveness.
 We understand the problems that exist in how field sobriety tests are used and evaluated.